5 ways Donald Trump could ruin your lunch in 2017

 Well, that was weird.

-But now 2016 is over, and it's time to look ahead to the food politics stories of the coming year.
+But now 2016 is nearly over, and it's time to look ahead to the food politics stories of the coming year.
 For the first time since George W. Bush exited the White House in 2009, the Republican Party owns the presidency as well as solid majorities in the US House and Senate.
 That gives them vast potential to overhaul food policy with little threat of gridlock.
 But since the president-elect himself is a walking chaos machine who has expressed few coherent opinions about food policy and has clashed often with party elites, uncertainty cloaks the food policy space like gravy on a chicken-fried steak.
 Here are some stories I'll be tracking in the coming year:

 • Mind-bending agribusiness deals.
 For more than a decade, the global market for seeds and pesticides was dominated by five massive companies.
 Very quickly after taking power, Trump's Department of Justice will be tasked with vetting two mind-bendingly complicated deals that could reduce that number to three: German chemical giant Bayer's takeover of US seed titan Monsanto and the Dow-DuPont merger.
 If the deals pass regulatory muster here and in Europe, three behemoths—the above two combined firms, plus Syngenta (itself recently taken over by a Chinese chemical conglomerate)—would sell about 59 percent of the globe's seeds and 64 percent of its pesticides.
 Here in the United States, the concentration would be even more intense.
 Bayer-Monsanto alone would own nearly 60 percent of the US cottonseed market; between them, Bayer-Monsanto and Dow-DuPont would sell 75 percent of the corn seeds planted by US farmers and 64 percent of soybean seeds.